fyangch/DeepLearning2022/README.md

 ## Final Results:
+Follow these steps to train our final model and to reproduce our results from the downstream task:
-To reproduce the final results from our report, please first follow the setup instructions above.
-Then, TODO
+1. Follow the setup instructions above.
+2. Run `python run_pretext_script.py` to train our final pretext task model.
+All the best parameters are already set.
+Feel free to specify some pretext experiment ID (not necessary).
+Note: The training takes about 8.5 hours on the Euler cluster.
+2. Run `python run_downstream_script.py` to evaluate the trained pretext task model on the downstream task.
+If changed the pretext experiment ID above, you need to use the same pretext ID in this script!

 ## Codebase Overview:
+### Scripts:
+* `run_pretext_script.py`: Script to run pretext task experiments.
+* `run_downstream_script.py`: Script to run downstream task experiments.
+* `optuna_pretext_script.py`: Script to find good hyperparameters for the pretext tasks using Optuna.
+* `optuna_downstream_script.py`: Script to find good hyperparameters for the downstream tasks using Optuna.

 ### Notebooks:
-* `StyleAugmentations.ipynb`: This experimental notebook visualizes the various transformations and augmentations we apply to the ImageNet images.
+* `StyleAugmentations.ipynb`: Visualizes the various transformations and augmentations we apply to the ImageNet images.
-* `EmbeddingAnalysis.ipynb`: This notebook is analyses, compares and visualizes the embedding spaces of the original method and our method.
+* `EmbeddingAnalysis.ipynb`: Analyses, compares and visualizes the embedding spaces of the original method and our method.
+* `HyperparameterOptimization.ipynb`: Explains how to optimize hyperparameters using Optuna.

 ### Source Files:
 * `src/dataset.py`: Our custom dataset classes for the pretext and downstream tasks.
 * `src/loss.py`: Custom loss function for our proposed pretext tasks.
 * `src/models.py`: Our pretext and downstream models with support for different backbones.
+* `src/optuna.py`: Functions to find good hyperparameters with Optuna.
 * `src/train.py`: Training loop for both pretext and downstream tasks.
 * `src/transforms.py`: Image transformations and augmentations.
 * `src/utils.py`: Logging, model saving, checkpointing, plotting, etc.